fbpx

 Let the brandy bubble away for a minute, then add the maple syrup and tamari and simmer it all for 3-4 minutes until caramelized.

 Pour in the vegetable stock and bring to a simmer.
-Cover with a lid and cook for about 10 minutes on a low heat, stirring regularly, then season to taste with salt and black pepper.
+Cover with a lid and cook for about 10 minutes on a low heat, stirring regularly, then season to taste with salt and black pepper and stir in the vegan cream.

 Run the sauce through a sieve to remove the whole peppercorns and onions.
 Mix the cornflour with water to create a slurry, add it to the sauce and stir over low heat until the sauce thickens.